arnoldtics/HPC-TextPreprocess/README.md

 GNU General Public License v3.0

 ## Affiliation
 Final project for the High-Performance Computing (Supercomputing) 2025-2 class, designed and developed at the National Autonomous University of Mexico (UNAM), specifically at its National School of Higher Studies, Morelia Campus (ENES Morelia).
 This project is part of the Specialization Area of Information Sciences in the Bachelor's Program in Information Technologies for Science.
+The tests were performed in the Interdisciplinary Laboratory of Scientific Computing.

 ## Introduction
 Natural Language Processing (NLP) is a field of Computer Science that has significantly grown in recent years and is expected to continue expanding in the near and medium-term future.
 However, a complete NLP project consists of multiple phases, with one of the most crucial being the first: cleaning the text dataset (corpus).